kolok/brico/README.md

-# BRICO
+# COSQUA

-Brico is composed to:
+Cosqua is composed to:

-* A webapp
+- A webapp
-* A mobile application
+- A mobile application

 ## Pre-requist